Escape Room The Game

 - It’s the game timer.
 The clock starts at 60 minutes and doesn’t stop until time runs out or the team is able to figure out the final combination to win.

 - It verifies the codes.
 In order to progress from one part to the next during an adventure, the team must figure out the proper code and input it into the Chrono Decoder using 4 of the 16 keys (see below).
-If the key combination is correct, there will be a confirmation sound and the team can open the envelope for the next part of the adventure and continue.
-If the key combination is incorrect, there is be an error sound and 1 minute be deducted from the time remaining.
+If the key combination is correct, there will be a confirmation sound and the team can open the envelope for the next part of the Adventure and continue.
+If the key combination is incorrect, there will be an error sound and 1 minute be deducted from the time remaining.

 There are 16 plastic keys in the game and using them in the correct combinations at the appropriate times is the key to winning the game.
 There are 4 sets of different keys with each set containing 4 keys.
 For each set, the key has a unique combination of the following attributes: Arrow, Digit, Dot, Letter, Roman Number, Shape bottom, and Zigzag edge.
 The keys in two of the sets (8 keys total) have the same Shape bottom, so they are the same regardless of which way they are inserted into the Chrono Decoder.
-However, the other two sets (8 keys) are have Shape Bottoms that will register differently depending on the direction that they are inserted into the Chrono Decoder.
+However, the other two sets (8 keys) have Shape Bottoms that will register differently depending on the direction that they are inserted into the Chrono Decoder.
 This is an important distinction and increases the number of key combination possibilities.
 Use the clues during the game to determine what keys (pay very close attention to ALL of the key attributes), facing which direction, and in what order is correct before trying them in the Chrono Decoder!

 Phew, that sounds pretty tricky, doesn’t it?
 Yes, it is!
 But don’t worry, as with any escape room game, there are clues available along the way.
 In Escape Room The Game, clues are provided as encoded cards that can be decoded using the Hint Card Decoder.
 Each clue becomes available at a specific time noted on the card and the Chrono Decoder will also provide a beep-beep sound to indicate when a clue is allowed.
 No cheating is allowed, so be sure to make sure that you are looking at the proper clue card for the part of the adventure currently being played and that the clue isn’t being investigated before the allowed time.